-Don’t give up!
+Q: My dog hates wearing a head halter and won’t come anywhere near it.
+She’s difficult to control, though, and without it, I would have to go back to the prong collar, which I’m hesitant to do.
+Is there anything I can do to help her learn to love her head halter?Don’t give up!
 With the right training, it’s possible to change your dog’s reaction to the head halter.
 And it’s worth the effort: Head halters are more effective and have fewer drawbacks than prong collars.

 Head halters can provide increased control over a dog’s momentum and direction, making them effective tools for safely redirecting a strong, hyperactive or reactive dog.
 One of the major drawbacks of head halters, though, is that some dogs have trouble adjusting to them.
 But in most cases, even a dog with an established negative association can be trained to willingly wear a head halter.

 A head halter requires a different technique than a corrective collar.
 When using a head halter, it is important to keep pressure gentle when the leash is tightened.
 As soon as the dog does what is being asked, such as turning toward you or stopping, immediately release the pressure.
 The leash should never be yanked, jerked or otherwise harshly pulled or popped in the way you would do with a corrective collar.